Pair skating: Competition requirements

 Pair skating required elements include pair lifts, twist lifts, throw jumps, jumps, spin combinations, death spirals, step sequences, and choreographic sequences.
 The elements performed by pair teams must be "linked together by connecting steps of a different nature" and by other comparable movements and with a variety of holds and positions.
 The team does not have to always execute the same movements and can separate from time to time, but they have to "give an impression of unison and harmony of composition of program and of execution of the skating".
 They must limit movements executed on two feet and fully use the entire ice surface.
 The ISU also states that programs performed by pair skating teams should maintain "Harmonious steps and connecting movements, in time to the music, should be maintained throughout the program".

 In 2022, the ISU voted to gradually raise the minimum age requirement for participation in international competitions at the senior level from 15 years old to 17 years old over the course of the next three seasons.
 As of 2024, the maximum age for junior competitors is 21 years old for the female partner and 23 years old for the male partner.
 Also as of 2024, the maximum age gap is seven years between partners in the junior level of competition.
 The ISU published the first judges' handbook for pair skating in 1966.

 Pair lifts

-There are five groups of pair skating lifts, categorized in order of increasing level of difficulty, and determined by the hold at the moment the woman passes the man's shoulder.
+There are five groups of pair skating lifts, categorized in order of increasing level of difficulty.
 Full extension of the man's lifting arm is required for lifts in groups three to five.
-A small lift, which can be performed with or without rotation(s), is defined as "any lift with a sustained/stabilized Woman’s position in which the man’s hands remain not higher than his shoulder line".
+A small lift, which can be performed with or without rotation(s), is defined as "any lift with a sustained/stabilized Woman's position in which the man's hands remain not higher than his shoulder line".
+Groups are determined by the hold at the moment the female parnter passes the top of the male partner's head.